Exceptional Slopes on Manifolds of Small Complexity: Introduction

-The results of this article were obtained as a graduate student at the University of Pisa under the supervision of Carlo Petronio and Bruno Martelli.
-The current presentation of the results has benefited from discussions with Daniel Matignon and Mark Lackenby, and from email correspondences with Carlo Petronio, Bruno Martelli and Nathan Dunfield.
+This is the second version of this article; the initial version of this article omitted many details and was not clear as a result.
+The feedback from the anonymous referee on the first submission highlighted this.
+The current presentation has greatly benefited from the anonymous referee's remarks and from discussions with Marc Lackenby.
+The results of this article were mainly obtained as a graduate student at the University of Pisa under the supervision of Carlo Petronio and Bruno Martelli.
+The article has also benefited from discussions with Daniel Matignon, and from email correspondences with Carlo Petronio, Bruno Martelli, Cameron Gordon, and Nathan Dunfield.

+Some of the main results of this revised version have been extended and amended from the original version: Tables \ref{tc}-\ref{th} were not displayed in the original version, and the families of cusped manifolds highlighted in the introduction were not mentioned.
+Moreover, several typos/omitted examples in Tables \ref{tb1}-\ref{tb6} have been corrected.